olga-in-clouds/sec_engineering_exercises/using gdb/Basic commands.md

 - `objdump <objname>` -f file - generates a summary of the file
 - `objdump <objname>` -h file - will show all sections for the file
 - `objdump <objname>` -d file - will show assembly instructions

+# Running program
+- `%x` will print the first value on the top of the stack
+- `x/x <address` will pring the contenct of an address